 1) Register your business

 The first step in obtaining a business bank account is to register your sole proprietorship firm with the relevant federal, state, and local authorities (as needed).
-You might not need to register a single proprietor, depending on your state.
+You might not need to register as a single proprietor, depending on your state.

 2) Choose an appropriate company checking account